cmergny/cmergny.github.io/_pages/cv.md

 {% include base_path %}

-*Last updated on October 2024.
+*Last updated on June 2025.
 For Publications and Teaching details, refer to their specific tab.*

 Professional experience:
 ======